Embedded Connection Widget implementation guide

 # Embed URL in an iframe

-Embed the direct link URL in an iframe in your application.
+Embed the direct link URL in an iframe in your application using the following code:

 <iframe src="https://www.workato.com/direct_link/embedded/connections/<connection_id>?workato_dl_token=<jwt_token>"></iframe>